SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/04-Spring-Data-Services.md

 It is responsible for the data sent to the **database** from the **service layer** (**incoming** information) and the retrieved data sent back to the service layer.

-The service layer **processes** either the incoming information and sends it to the database or processes the incoming request and retrieves the necessary information from the database.
+The service layer **processes** either the incoming information and persists it to the database or processes the incoming request and retrieves the necessary information from the database.

 [/slide]